cgrace0044/rock-paper-scissors/README.md

 ## Logic Flow
 At the outset of the project in order to visualise what the game would look like I created a flowchart using Lucidchart.

 This enabled me to determine what functions and classes I needed for the game.
-It also helped me to determine which pages would be required for the game e.g welcome screen, instructions screen, gameover screen etc. Please see the flowchart below:
+It also helped me to determine which pages would be required for the game e.g welcome screen, instructions screen, gameover screen, etc. Please see the flowchart below:

 ![Flow Chart](docs/readme_images/lucid_chart.webp)